We are an energy supplier that doesn’t act like one. We’re a practical, down-to-earth and honest company. And it shows.

 Using the power of falling water, the sun, the wind, and organic waste material,

-we use energy that is 100% renewable.
+we use energy that is 100% sustainable.
 We love making people smile and providing

 electricity that is made from pig poo has got a chance of doing just that.
 Boring